-This material is intended for educational purposes only and is not intended to confer any investment, tax or legal advice.
+This material is presented solely for informational and educational purposes only and nothing herein constitutes investment, legal, accounting or tax advice, or a recommendation to buy, sell or hold a security.
 This material is general in nature and is not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
 Neuberger Berman is not providing this material in a fiduciary capacity and has a financial interest in the sale of its products and services.
 Information is obtained from sources deemed reliable, but there is no representation or warranty as to its accuracy, completeness or reliability.
 All information is current as of the date of this material and is subject to change without notice.
 Neuberger Berman does not accept any responsibility to update any opinions or other information contained in this document.
+Recipients should not rely on this material in making any future investment decision.
+Any views or opinions expressed may not reflect those of the firm as a whole.
+Investment decisions and the appropriateness of this material should be made based on an investor's individual objectives and circumstances and in consultation with his or her advisors.